ricardofalasca/qmail-custom-error-patch/README.md

 --

-Original patch (qmail-queue-custom-error.patch) by Flavio Curti Allows qmail-queue to exit using custom error-messages, which can be displayed on SMTP connections.
+Patch (qmail-queue-custom-error.patch) made by Flavio Curti <fcu-software at no-way.org>.
+Allows qmail-queue to exit using custom error-messages, which can be displayed on SMTP connections.
 See file README.qq-custom-error after patching for details. https://no-way.org/qmail-error/